lw8192/Red-Team-Rising/Tunneling/Pivot_Scanning.md

 ## ProxyChains
 Use tools like ProxyChains to scan new hosts without dropping tools to disk.
 /etc/proxychains.conf #config file.
 Specify SOCKS4/5 proxy
+Set up an SSH dynamic tunnel through a bastion host to scan an internal subnet using creds:

+    ssh -D 9050 user@bastion -N -f
 Nmap scan through a dynamic SOCKS proxy (only -sT will work):

     proxychains nmap 10.10.10.10 -sT -p 80, 443